dvidale/python-react-group-proj/README.md

 ### **4. Amazon Web Services (AWS) Integration**

-- Users should be able to upload a photo of their restaurant photo.
-- Users should be able to upload a photo of their restaurant cover photo.
+- Users should be able to upload their restaurant cover photo.
-- Users should be able to upload a photo of their menu items.
+- Users should be able to upload menu item photos.

 ## Technologies Used